learn-video/continue-watching-api/README.md

 # Continue Watching API

+Please use the issues section to discuss and share your solutions.
+Remember to tag the issue with the "challenge" label to make it easier to filter and locate solutions in the future.

+---

 [![build](https://github.com/learn-video/continue-watching-api/actions/workflows/build.yml/badge.svg)](https://github.com/learn-video/continue-watching-api/actions/workflows/build.yml)

 Do you enjoy watching videos on demand platforms like YouTube, HBO, Prime Video, or Globoplay?
 If so, you may have noticed a convenient feature called "Continue Watching."
 This feature saves you from the hassle of remembering where you left off in a video.